-Course 1: Light and Color and either Course 2: Projective Geometry (formerly Geometry) or Course 3: Form Drawing: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 1 semester hour in Curative Education, Social Therapy, Educational Arts Methods, Goethean Studies, and any discipline that could benefit from such a complementary learning experience (9/05) (10/10 revalidation) (11/15 revalidation) (10/20 revalidation).
+Course 1: Light and Color and either Course 2: Projective Geometry (formerly Geometry) or Course 3: Form Drawing: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 1 semester hour in Curative Education, Social Therapy, Social Agriculture, Inclusive Social Development, Educational Arts Methods, Goethean Studies, and any discipline that could benefit from such a complementary learning experience (9/05) (10/10 revalidation) (11/15 revalidation) (10/20 revalidation).
 NOTE: Light and Color must be completed with either Projective Geometry (formerly Geometry) or Form Drawing to receive credit.
 Form Drawing is an alternative to Projective Geometry.